My Main Page with Links to My Other Book Reviews

 Everyday Morality by Mike W. Martin

-Then comes the surprise.
-Beginning in chapter five, this work gets much better.
-Martin summarizes a huge range of topics in a concise, well-organized style.
-Covering hundreds of issues in an overview does not lend itself to strong arguments, but Everyday Morality delivers important points and many ideas to entertain.
-The butchering to briefness ratio is low for an introductory book in any field.
+Beginning in chapter five, Martin's work gets much better, summarizing topics in a concise, well-organized style.
+Covering hundreds of issues in an overview, does not lend itself to strong arguments, but Everyday Morality delivers important points and ideas to entertain.
+The butchering to briefness ratio is low for an introductory text in any field.
 The chapter end questions are the best, most thoughtful I have seen in any textbook in any subject.

 Martin distinguishes envy from jealousy.
 Envy is partly a feeling of inferiority arising from what someone else has.
-Jealousy is based on the potential of losing something valued.
+Jealousy is based on the potential of losing someone valued.
 Indignation should not be confused with envy.
 Indignation is anger at a perceived wrong.
 Ressentiment, “feeling inferior, hostile and impotent,” while refusing to do right things is closely related to envy.

 · Judging one’s self good because of a few minor good deeds.